AwalaApp/specs/rs003-key-agreement.md

 A channel implementation MUST define the following parameters:

-- Algorithm: RSA or a curve like `Curve25519` or `Curve448`.
+- Algorithm: RSA-2048, RSA-3072, RSA-4096, Curve25519 or Curve448.
-- Hash: A 256- or 512-bit hash function (e.g. SHA-256 or SHA-512).
+- Hash: SHA-256 or SHA-512.
 - Channel id: An ASCII string identifying the channel.

-For example, a Relaynet service may configure its endpoints to use RSA with 4096-bit keys, SHA-512 as the hash function and `My Service` as the channel.
+For example, a Relaynet service may configure its endpoints to use RSA-2048 as the algorithm, SHA-256 as the hash function and `My Service` as the channel.

 ## Notation